Matrix Bootstrap Approximation without Positivity Constraint: Summary and Discussion

 Concretely, in this work we have proposed a bootstrap approximation method based on the eigenvalue distribution $\rho(\lambda)$ and applied it to both Euclidean- and Minkowski-type one-matrix models.
 The method is designed to determine the (polynomially approximated) eigenvalue distribution $\rho^{(P)}(\lambda)$ and the values of the moments $w_1, w_2$ self-consistently so as to satisfy the following three conditions: (i) there exists a probability distribution $\rho(\lambda)$ that generates the moments $w_n$; (ii) $\rho(\lambda)$ is a continuous function with finite support and can be well approximated by a finite-order polynomial; and (iii) the moments $w_n$ obey the loop equations.
 In practice, this is achieved by implementing a least-squares method that minimizes the objective function $ F = \sum_{n}^{\Lambda} \lvert w_n - w_n^{(P)} \rvert^2$ .
 In addition, in order to apply this method to Minkowski-type one-matrix models, we have formally extended the notion of the eigenvalue distribution by relying on the large-$N$ factorization and the large-$N$ master-field conjecture.
 Under this assumption, the method can be applied to both Euclidean- and Minkowski-type models on the same footing.
-In fact, numerical calculations demonstrate that the resulting solutions are in excellent agreement with the exact and formal ones.
+In fact, the numerical results agree extremely well with the exact solution in the Euclidean case and with the perturbative results in the Minkowski case.

 The most important next step of this research is to apply the present method to more complicated matrix models involving multiple types of matrices.
 Of particular interest is the application of the present method to the IKKT matrix model, which is regarded as a nonperturbative formulation of type~IIB superstring theory, as well as to the (Twisted) Eguchi--Kawai model, known as the large-$N$ reduced version of the $U(N)$ gauge theory.
 A major challenge in multi-matrix models is the presence of various types of moments, such as $\langle \operatorname{Tr} A^{2} \rangle$, $\langle \operatorname{Tr} B^{2} \rangle$, and $\langle \operatorname{Tr} AB \rangle$, which are generated from different \textit{resolvents}~\eqref{eq:resolvent}.
 For the present method to work, the number of unknown variables to be determined numerically must remain smaller than the number of constraints imposed by the loop equations.
 However, increasing the number of loop equations inevitably introduces additional types of moments, which in turn require introducing additional resolvents, or eigenvalue distributions, as unknowns.
 This leads to a deadlock, as the number of unknown variables grows together with the number of constraints.